Frédéric Beigbeder: Life and career

+On 12 December 2023, he was detained by French police over allegations of rape of a young woman.
+Beigbeder denies the allegations.

 Chronology of works

-Novels and short stories

-He published his first Novel entitled Mémoires d'un jeune homme derangé which was published by La Table Ronde in 1990 when he was 25.
+He published his first novel Mémoires d'un jeune homme dérangé which was published by La Table Ronde in 1990 when he was 25.

 He published his second novel, Holiday in a Coma, in 1994, followed by Love Lasts Three Years, the last book of the trilogy of Marc Marronier, one of his main characters.
 Then, he wrote a collection of short stories entitled Nouvelles sous Ecstasy published by Gallimard.

 In 2000, Frédéric Beigbeder was dismissed from the advertising agency Young & Rubicam after publishing his satirical novel 99 F (original title of the paperback edition: each edition in French and other languages was named after its actual retail price, for instance in the United States it was named $9.99, in Germany it became Neununddreißigneunzig and even its French title was changed after the Franc was replaced as the official currency by the Euro in 2001, as well as for the pocket edition) in which he criticized the advertising world, and which simultaneously turned him into a prominent author (that book generated significant press coverage, very good sales in the original French edition, and was later translated in English and several other languages).

 He won the Prix Interallié in 2003 for his Windows on the World which takes place at the World Trade Center on September 11th, 2001.
-The English translation by Frank Wynne was awarded by the Independent Foreign Fiction Prize in 2005.
+The English translation, by Frank Wynne, was awarded the Independent Foreign Fiction Prize in 2005.

-In 2005, he published L'Égoïste Romantique (The Romantic Egoist).
+In 2005, he published L'Égoïste romantique (The Romantic Egoist).
 In 2007, he published Au secours pardon, the sequel of 99F.

 In 2008, he was arrested for snorting cocaine off the hood of a car in Paris in the 8th arrondissement.
 He was also in possession of 2.6 grams of cocaine.
 The arrest inspired his book A French Novel.

-Comic books

-He also wrote comic books for a series called Rester Normal (Staying Normal), illustrated by Philippe Bertrand and published by Dargaud.
-The comic book was a caricature of the international jet-set.
-Two books were published : Rester Normal (2002) and Rester Normal à Saint-Tropez (2004).